 Next, we find hyssop mentioned in Numbers 19.
 Here we find the ordinance for the sacrifice of the Red Heifer.
-This heifer is sacrificed in order to prepare the ‘water of separation’, also known as the water of purification.
+This heifer is sacrificed in order to prepare the ‘water of separation’, (also known improperly as the water of purification).
 Note the similarities found here with other places where hyssop is mentioned.

 - Red heifer – without spot – ‘clean’, never yoked for work - perfect sacrifice,